Xmxxb/HyperRDP/README.md

 # HyperRDP
-HyperRDP can automatically start a Hyper-V Remote Desktop Protocol server on the host system
+HyperRDP can automatically start a Hyper-V Remote Desktop Protocol server on the host system.
+This is meant to act like a .NET version of a Hidden VNC (or HVNC for short)

 # Features
 * Adds firewall bypass for RDP